PortSwigger/bseept/README.md

     deauthorizeagent    Deauthorize an existing agent from running scans enabledisableagent  Enable or disable an existing agent renameagent         Rename an existing agent
+    enableagent         Enable an existing agent
+    disableagent        Disable an existing agent
     updateagentmaxconcurrentscans
                         Update the maximum number of concurrent scans this agent host can run createagentpool     Create an agent pool